top of page

 1 winning trade, recover 1 losing trade.

-You need at least 50% win rate to compensate your losses.
+You require at least 50% win rate to compensate your losses.

 With R/R ratio = 2